 You, or the trees, or the forest don’t have to move an inch.
 Without any motion, the perceived distance between you and the forest can be changed simply by altering the level of information that your senses are fed.
 Physical proximity is an illusion created by information transfer.
 At present, science doesn’t describe causality as information transfer, and so we treat this illusion as reality.
 That is, we convert the idea of perceived physical distance into the belief about real-world distance.

 Therefore, when different individuals come in close contact with each other it is interpreted as nationhood, even though their bodies, minds, intellects, egos, and moralities may be far away.
-Nationhood is therefore a Social Construct created through an interaction, but has no real basis in an objective reality.
+Nationhood is therefore a Social Construct created through interaction but has no real basis in an objective reality.
 At best you can say that you see the bodies closely so they are in the nation.

 Two Notions of a Country – India vs. Bharat